|No. Students:||24,625 (5,000 int'l)*||No. of Academic staff:||2,508|

 |Location||Show on map|

-Discover the top reasons for why you should consider coming to University College Dublin
+Discover the top reasons to study at University College Dublin

 Through its seven Colleges, University College Dublin offers Irelands most diverse range of graduate opportunities.
 Programmes are lead by academic experts and offer students unparalleled choice at all levels.
 UCD offers taught masters, higher diplomas and certificate programmes in a range of disciplines.
 Taught programmes are available across our seven Colleges: